 The first sod of earth is now turned on the site of the new Little Beacons centre, which will be built at the top end of the Berwick Campus near Year 9.

-Little Beacons Berwick will open in semester 2, 2019, and is an ‘integrated children’s services centre’.
+Little Beacons Berwick will in 2019, and is an ‘integrated children’s services centre’.
 It will have 48 places for children aged six months to three years, 88 places in Early Learning (three to five years), before and after school and vacation care, two maternal and child health rooms and two consulting rooms for services such as speech therapy, occupational therapy and family support services.

 The model is based on the College’s successful ‘excellent’ rated centre at Pakenham, with a focus on a collaborative, community approach.